Kevinpgalligan/ka/README.md

 Some functions and operators, like the factorial (`5!`) and binomial coefficient function (`C(5,3)`), return a Combinatoric type instead of a number.
 This type can be used wherever the Number type can be used, but is evaluated lazily.
 For example, if `a=100!` is entered at the REPL, the factorial won't be evaluated at all, because its value hasn't been used anywhere.
 If `a/99!` is then entered, the Combinatoric will finally be evaluated, but not before the numerator and denominator mostly cancel out, leaving just `100`.
 Basically no multiplication is required to compute the final value.

 ### Configuration
-ka can be configured through a config file at `${YOUR_HOME_DIR}/.config/ka/config`.
+Ka can be configured through a config file at `${YOUR_HOME_DIR}/.config/ka/config`.
 All available properties are shown below with their default values. `precision` determines the floating point precision; the other properties determine various characteristics of the GUI like its dimensions and keyboard shortcuts.

 ```
 precision=6